-Schedule (based on Fall / Spring semester)
+Syllabus (based on Fall / Spring semester):

-- 1. Initial simulation example from nonlinear dynamics of controlling atomic systems, then a deeper look to show what is behind all of this work.
+- 1. Initial example from nonlinear dynamics of controlling atomic systems to show what can be done with simulation methods, then a deeper look to show what is behind all of this work.
 (0.5 weeks) - 2.
+Essential aspects of partial differential equations for describing physical systems, with emphasis on nonlinear equations, optimization techniques, and numerical methods for solving these problems.
+(3 weeks) - 3.
+Use of Maple for solving these equations combined with the use of Scientific Workplace for enabling manipulation, analysis, and presentation of such material.
+(2.5 weeks) - 4.
 COMSOL and the finite element method, including basic mathematics, applications, and packages.
-(2.5 weeks) - 3.
+(2.5 weeks) - 5.
 These techniques will then be applied to a variety of problems, including examples from microelectronics, nanoelectronics, bioengineering, materials science, physics, and photonics.
-(4.0 weeks). - 4.
-Essential aspects of partial differential equations for describing physical systems, with emphasis on nonlinear equations, optimization techniques, and numerical methods for solving these problems.
-(3 weeks) - 5.
-Use of Mathematica for solving these equations combined with the use of Scientific Workplace for enabling manipulation, analysis, and presentation of material.
-(2.5 weeks) - 6.
+(4.0 weeks). - 6.
 Class projects (1.5 weeks)